Swetapanigrahy/Multiuser_Blog_App/README.md

 │   │   ├── pages/
 │   │   └── redux/
 └── README.md
-💼 What I Learned
+💡 What I Learned
-Building scalable RESTful APIs with Express.js
+Designing and building secure RESTful APIs

-Implementing JWT authentication and route protection
+Implementing JWT authentication and protecting routes

-Structuring full-stack applications for maintainability

-Managing app state with Redux
+State management with Redux

+Connecting React frontend with Node.js backend

-Working with MongoDB and Mongoose for NoSQL data modeling
+Working with MongoDB and Mongoose for data modeling

-Improving code quality with modular design and reusability

-🧠 Future Improvements
-Add image upload support (Cloudinary or Firebase)

-Implement a rich text editor (e.g., Quill.js)

-Add comment section and likes

-Enable markdown support

-Add user profile pages

-👨‍💻 Author
+👩‍💻 Author
 Sweta Panigrahy
-💼 LinkedIn | 🧑‍💻 GitHub | 🌐 Portfolio (optional)
+GitHub | LinkedIn

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-🙏 Acknowledgements
-Open Source Community

-FreeCodeCamp & Stack Overflow

-GitHub Copilot & ChatGPT (for pair programming ideas)
+yaml
+Copy
+Edit

+---

+Just this way — clear, professional, and visually neat!
+Want me to help add screenshots or live demo links?